Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Robustness of Transformers to Hijacking Attacks

-At a high level, the non-robustness of the linear transformer is a consequence of the transformer's inability to identify and remove outliers from the prompt.
+At a high level, the non-robustness of the linear transformer is a consequence of the linear transformer implementing a learning algorithm -- one step gradient step -- that generalizes well but is inherently non-robust.
+At a more mechanistic level, this non-robustness can be attributed to the learned in-context algorithm's inability to identify and remove outliers from the prompt.
 This property is shared by many learning algorithms for regression problems: for instance, ordinary least squares, as an algorithm which is linear in the labels $y$, can also be shown to suffer similar problems as the linear transformer outlined in Theorem~\ref{thm:jailbreaking.yadv}.
-Indeed, only in recent years have sample-efficient linear time algorithms been developed for regression when a significant number of example-label pairs $(x,y)$ are corrupted~\citep{cherapanamjeri2020optimal}.
+While non-robustness of the transformers to hijacking attacks has been established in prior works~\citep{qiang2023hijacking,bailey2023image}, this is the first result that provides a mechanistic explanation as to \textit{why} transformers are vulnerable to hijacking attacks.